vicfriedman/vicfriedman.github.com/source/_posts/2013-06-27-sql-indexes.markdown

         add_index :recipes, ingredients, :name => 'recipe_ingredients'
       end

-In this example, I created an index on my recipes table, on the ingredients column, and I neamed the index "recipe_ingredients".
-If I had used :`unique`, I would have created the same problem as before, where my cookies could have butter, but my cake couldn't.
+In this example, I created an index on my recipes table, on the ingredients column, and I named the index "recipe_ingredients".
+If I had used `:unique`, I would have created the same problem as before, where my cookies could have butter, but my cake couldn't.
 No thanks.

 __Rails also makes it really simple to remove indexes,__ and there are two ways to do so: